carolledevops/Helloworld/README.md

  Deployment hello world application

 1. Context
-•	Deployment of hello world application through the CI / CD
+##Deployment of hello world application through the CI / CD
-•	Implementation of the security aspect
+#Implementation of the security aspect

 3. Tools